imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Objective/good traits/Sincerity and truthfulness.md

 1. **Sincerity toward people:** Being honest and genuine in your interactions.
 2. **Sincerity towards Allah:** Maintaining truthfulness in your relationship with Allah can often be more challenging.
 It can be divided into two parts.
-	1. **Intentional Hypocrisy**–When a person knowingly contradicts their commitments to Allah.
+	1. **Intentional Hypocrisy** – When a person knowingly contradicts their commitments to Allah.
 This includes deliberately committing sins while fully aware that they violate divine commands, such as knowingly transgressing prohibitions or neglecting obligations despite understanding their importance.
-	2. **Heedless Hypocrisy**–When a person falls into hypocrisy out of negligence or lack of self-awareness.
-This happens when someone performs religious acts without reflection or understanding, such as making supplications without comprehending their meaning or reciting Qur'anic verses that their actions contradict.
+	2. **Heedless Hypocrisy** – When a person falls into hypocrisy out of negligence or lack of self-awareness.
+This happens when someone performs religious acts without reflection or understanding, such as making supplications without comprehending their meaning or reciting Qur’anic verses that their actions contradict.